metaborg/spoofax-pie/docs/tutorial/create_language_project.md

 ```

 Build the project so that we can test our changes.

-!!! bug
-    Building the project at this point will result in an error.
-This can be worked around by first cleaning the project by choosing <span class="guilabel">Project ‣ Clean</span> from the main menu.
-This bug will be fixed in a future version.

 Test the command similarly to testing the "Show parsed AST" command.